 - Document the scene — If you have a smartphone with a camera, snap some photos of the accident scene.
 They’ll come in handy during the claim process.

-At Neale & Fhima, we have extensive experience helping clients file successful personal injury claims and our services are 100% free until we collect compensation for you.
+At Neale & Fhima, we have extensive experience as accident claim lawyers helping clients file successful personal injury claims and our services are 100% free until we collect compensation for you.
 Call or email us today for a consultation on your case.